uasal/uasal.github.io/_posts/2024-04-22_jaren_defense.md

 *Photo credit: Ashcraft family*

-Professor Ewan also prepared a laser-etched wooden sword as a gift, intended for the so-called ``snake-fight" a PhD student may undertake as part of their dissertation defense.
+Ewan also prepared a laser-etched wooden sword as a gift, intended for the so-called "snake-fight" a PhD student may undertake as part of their dissertation defense.

 <img src="/assets/jaren_sword.png" alt="jaren's sword" width="600"/>

-*Yes, Professor Ewan gave Jaren sword-fighting lessons too.*
+*Yes, Ewan gave Jaren sword-fighting lessons too.
+Kian described the training effort as "wholesome."*

 At any rate, congratulations to the new Dr. Ashcraft once again!!
 We're excited to see what the future brings you!